Reduce energy consumption sustainably

 The key to reducing production costs lies in eliminating power losses in the energy-intensive overall processes of factory automation.
 This is why more and more companies are opting for automation without compressed air and replacing their pneumatic cylinders with electric ones.
 In assembly and handling technology, electric actuators are used for linear, rotary or gripping movements.

-Energy requirements of electric cylinders compared to pneumatic cylinders
+Energy requirements compared to pneumatic cylinders

 As the cycle frequency increases, the energy requirement of a pneumatic cylinder increases exponentially, while the energy consumption of the energy-efficient electric cylinders remains constant.
 The difference in energy consumption increases with the number of work cycles per minute.